 Do you love this post and want more?
 Go to my homepage and subscribe to get updates delivered right to your inbox!

-- 2 flax eggs (2 TBS ground flaxseed + 6 TBS filtered water)
+- 2 flax eggs (2 TBSP ground flaxseed + 6 TBSP filtered water)

 - 1 tsp baking powder

 - 1/4 cup pure maple syrup

 - 1 cup beet purée (~1 small bunch beets, steamed, peeled, and pureed)

 - Preheat oven to 350°F. Prepare a muffin tin with muffin liners, or alternatively, spray with nonstick spray.

 - If you haven’t already prepared your beet purée, do this first*.

 - Prepare your flax egg by adding the ground flax meal and filtered water to a bowl and allow to gel for 5 minutes.

 - Add all remaining ingredients to the bowl except the chocolate chips and stir to combine.

 - Fill each muffin cup with ~1/4 cup batter.
 Top each muffin with a few chocolate chips (optional) and a sprinkle of oat flour.